Return Air Plenum

 add to this the skilled labor to install the RAP and collar, about $20.00

-Thus the approximate cost to the contractor to install this RAP is about $84
+Thus the approximate cost to the contractor to install the conventional return plenum is about $84.

-The cost of the return air is trivial when compared to the cost of the total installation.
+The cost of the return air is trivial when compared to the cost of the total installation, yet

 and operating eight months per year then:

-over a period of three years it is costing the home owner $240 direct out of pocket;
+over a period of three years it costs the home owner $360 direct out of pocket;

 This, the ECHOES RAP(tm)